usgpo/bulk-data/ECFR-XML-User-Guide.md

 ```
 <EXTRACT>
-  <HD1>Appendix A to § 201.33—Notice of Intent To Enforce a Copyright Restored under the Uruguay Round Agreements Act (URAA)</HD1>
+  <HD1>Appendix A to Â§ 201.33â€”Notice of Intent To Enforce a Copyright Restored under the Uruguay Round Agreements Act (URAA)</HD1>
   <FP-DASH>1.
 Title:</FP-DASH>
   <P>(If this work does not have a title, state "No title.")
 OR</P>
   <P>Brief description of work (for untitled works only): \_\_\_\_</P>